actoron/jadex/docs/mkdocs-ng/docs/components/components.md

 # Component Features

-All component functionalities are available via **features**.
+All component functionalities are available via *features*.
-By default, all components have a certain set of features, which can be injected into fields like this:
+By default, all components have a certain set of features, which can be injected into fields by using an annotation:
 ```java
 @AgentFeature
 IExecutionFeature exeFeat;